Best Christmas Markets in Europe

 You have been tens of thousands to vote for your best Christmas market in Europe.
 Through social networks you were thousands to share this vote and make your opinion count.
 Congratulations to the 15 destinations selected by travellers for the quality and reputation of their Christmas market!

 It was in Strasbourg in 1570 that the very first edition of the oldest Christmas market in Europe took place, then called the "Christkindelsmärik" (market of the Infant Jesus).

 Since this time, Strasbourg has continued the tradition of a traditional, authentic, warm and generous Alsatian Christmas and these are all the reasons why "Strasbourg, the Capital of Christmas" continues to enjoy repeated success.

 When ?
-From 28th November to 31st December.
+From 28th November to 31st December

 If you like Christmas, you’ll love Dresden!
 Eleven completely different Christmas markets lie right at your feet: From the very traditional to the merry medieval to the après-ski charm of the Hüttenzauber – you’ll find it all.
 Mmmh, can’t you already smell the enticing aroma of baked apples...?